You’re Not Crazy, You’re Super Menopausal Part 3

 I’m not sure it was possible to communicate how crappy I felt.

-I focused, trying to talk out the story but was so distracted by the shaking and trembling.
-Then I noticed the tremors slowing down.
+I focused, trying to talk out the story, but I was so distracted by the shaking and trembling.

 In the short miles between the nail salon and Publix, the tremors and quakes stopped.
-They did not return again the rest of the week.

-Healed!
-Oh, glorious Lord, thank you!!
+Oh, glorious Lord, thank You!

 I asked the pharmacist at Publix what she might recommend for sleep.